| <!-- -->Sumi Senthi

 I created a survey (Google form) to ask respondents about their viewing habits, preferred key moments, and preferred match stats.

-We used a card sort style to understand preferences and received 36 responses.
+I consulted with the UX Principal and Senior User Researcher to refine the wording and formatting.
+We used a card sort to understand preferences and received 36 responses.

 Delivery